Ridhwana/rails/guides/source/active_record_callbacks.md

 It is considered good practice to declare callback methods as private.
 If left public, they can be called from outside of the model and violate the principle of object encapsulation.

 WARNING.
-Avoid calls to `update`, `save` or other methods that create side-effects to the object inside your callback.
-For example, don't call `update(attribute: "value")` within a callback.
-This can alter the state of the model and may result in unexpected side effects during commit.
-Instead, you can safely assign values directly (for example, `self.attribute = "value"`) in `before_create` / `before_update` or earlier callbacks.
+Refrain from using methods like `update`, `save`, or any other methods that cause side effects on the object within your callback functions.
+For instance, avoid calling `update(attribute: "value")` inside a callback.
+This practice can modify the model's state and potentially lead to unforeseen side effects during commit.
+Instead, you can assign values directly (e.g., `self.attribute = "value"`) in `before_create`, `before_update`, or earlier callbacks for a safer approach.

 Available Callbacks
 -------------------